c0nst4ntin/gulp-sass-starter/README.md

 Install all the packages and dependencies required for this project:

     npm install

+Build the Project before starting the development server:

+    npm build

 Start the development server (then, navigate to [localhost:3000](http://localhost:3000/)):

     npm dev